-For the current study, we consider three-craft collinear invariant shape Coulomb formations in deep space, where the craft orbit about their collective center of mass.
-In the original work with such formations, Hussein and Schaub lay the theoretical foundation for determining invariant shape solutions for the three-craft Coulomb formation.11 Numerical simulation is used to illustrate a few particular invariant shapes, solving for shapes when craft charges are specified.
-Hogan and Schaub carry the analysis further, considering the problem from a mission design perspective.12 Here a method is established to solve for craft charges when a particular invariant shape geometry is desired, and prove that for any desired invariant collinear shape a real charge solution always exists.
-In Reference 11 the authors show that multiple invariant shape solutions might be possible for a single set of craft charges, but no such cases are shown to actually exist.
-Further, the few collinear solutions numerically simulated were all determined to be unstable.13 In contrast, the current study seeks to investigate under what conditions families of multiple invariant shape solutions do exist for the spinning collinear charged 3-craft problem.
+For the current study three-craft collinear invariant shape Coulomb formations in deep space are considered, where the craft orbit about their collective center of mass.
+In the original work with such formations, Hussein and Schaub lay the theoretical foundation for determining invariant shape solutions for the three-craft Coulomb formation.
+[10] Numerical simulation is used to illustrate a few particular invariant shapes, solving for shapes when craft charges are specified.
+Reference [9] continues the spinning charged 3-body analysis further, considering the problem from a mission design perspective.
+Here a method is established to solve for craft charges when a particular invariant shape geometry is desired, and prove that for any desired invariant collinear shape a real charge solution always exists.
+Reference [10] shows that multiple invariant shape solutions might be possible for a single set of craft charges, but no such cases are shown to actually exist.
+Further, the few collinear solutions numerically simulated were all determined to be unstable.[11]
+In contrast, the current study seeks to investigate under what conditions families of multiple invariant shape solutions do exist for the spinning collinear charged 3-craft problem.
 Further, their linear stability properties are of interest to investigate if it is possible to create marginally stable spinning charged spacecraft clusters.
-The only passively stable charged cluster has been the two-craft configuration discussed in Reference 14.
+The only passively stable charged cluster has been the two-craft configuration discussed in Reference [22].
 For charge spacecraft clusters with more than 2 components determining passively stable configurations has been elusive.

-The charged three-body problem can be considered as an extension of the classical gravitational three-body problem as discussed in References 15, 16, and 17.
-In Reference 15, the authors consider the gravitational restricted three-body problem modified to include charges on the bodies.
+The charged three-body problem can be considered as an extension of the classical gravitational three-body problem as discussed in References [5], [20], and [1].
+Reference [5] considers the gravitational restricted threebody problem modified to include charges on the bodies.
 In this restricted system, the new libration points are analyzed for stability in the presence of the introduced Coulomb forces.
-In Reference 16, the authors identify central configurations which exist in the charged three-body problem, where both gravitational and Coulomb forces are present.
-This work is extended in Reference 17, where stability of these central configurations is studied.
+Reference [20] identifies central configurations which exist in the charged three-body problem, where both gravitational and Coulomb forces are present.
+This work is extended in Reference [1], where stability of these central configurations is studied.
 Linearly stable and unstable central configurations are found.
 Each of these works considers not only the electrostatic forces between charged bodies, but also the gravitational forces.
 It is the treatment of this gravitational attraction that distinguishes the previous research from our current study.
 Considering both gravitational and Coulomb forces allows more forces to be considered to stabilize the cluster shape.
-This is observed in Reference 17, where a non-planar relative equilibrium is made possible by this fact.
+This is observed in Reference [1], where a non-planar relative equilibrium is made possible by this fact.
 Furthermore, the inclusion of gravity allows for mutual attraction between all three bodies.
-In our current study, we assume the masses of the bodies are so small (on the order of 100s of kilograms) that the gravitational forces are negligible and only Coulomb forces affect the evolution of the system.
-With a cluster of more than two spacecraft this means that we are always guaranteed to have repulsion between at least two of the bodies, since two of the craft must always be charged to the same polarity.
+In the current study, it is assumed that the masses of the bodies are so small (on the order of 100s of kilograms) that the gravitational forces are negligible and only Coulomb forces affect the evolution of the system.
+With a cluster of more than two spacecraft this means that repulsion between at least two of the bodies is always guaranteed, since two of the craft must always be charged to the same polarity.
 The current research investigates if linearly stable collinear central configurations (invariant shape solutions) are feasible which do not require gravitational attraction between the bodies.
-In the classic gravitational three-body problem only one invariant shape solution results for a given set of body masses.18 The current study investigates if with electrostatically charged 3-craft clusters it is possible for a set of charges to yield more than one invariant shape solution.
+In the classic gravitational three-body problem only one invariant shape solution results for a given set of body masses.[3]
+The current study investigates if with electrostatically charged 3craft clusters it is possible for a set of charges to yield more than one invariant shape solution.